 A little about Alex: After graduating from Stanford University, he worked at Goldman Sachs in investment banking focusing on M&A and equity financings for software, internet, and semiconductor companies.
-For the last six years, he’s been a venture-growth investor focusing on later-stage technology companies—first, at Redpoint Ventures and currently at Spark Capital, where he’s a partner in Spark’s growth fund.
-Spark Capital manages $3B of total capital.
-(Note: Spark is an investor in Carta.)
+For the last eight years, he’s been a venture-growth investor focusing on later-stage technology companies—first, at Redpoint Ventures, followed by Spark Capital, and currently at Meritech, where he’s a General Partner and helps lead the firm’s enterprise software, infrastructure and fintech practices.
+Meritech manages $3B of total capital.
+(Note: Meritech is an investor in Carta.)

 We caught up with Alex and asked him some questions about metrics, high valuations, and what it takes for companies to go public.